736619821/ModelExtension/README.md

 bash pretrain_exp.sh ROBERTA

 ```
 In our experiment, we use [RoBERTa](https://arxiv.longhoe.net/abs/1907.11692) as our base model.
-You can load your own checkpoint by changing the ckpt directory in _.sh_
+You can load your own checkpoint by changing the ckpt directory in pretrain_exp.sh

 ## Fine-tuning